cjlee112/socraticqs/doc/overview.rst

 * it's designed to be fast, lightweight and simple, for use in class, typically running the Socraticqs server on the instructor's laptop.

 * it supports a *concept testing* methodology.
-That is, the each question should probe understanding of a single concept in a way that requires thought rather than mechanics.
+That is, each question should probe understanding of a single concept in a way that requires thought rather than mechanics.
-  Moreover, by allowing freeform response (students type short text or equation answers) rather than just multiple choice, it reveals the specific conceptual errors the students are making.
+  Moreover, by allowing freeform response (students type short text or equation answers) rather than just multiple choice, it reveals the specific conceptual errors that students are making.

 * it supports